-All aboveground clean motor oil [ATF] piping between the pump and hose reel shall be [1-inch] seamless carbon steel tubing, minimum wall thickness of [0.093 inches], conforming to SAE J524 or ASTM A179.
+All aboveground clean motor oil piping between the pump and hose reel shall be [1-inch] seamless carbon steel tubing, minimum wall thickness of [0.093 inches], conforming to SAE J524 or ASTM A179.
 The tubing shall have a working pressure rating of [2000] psi or greater.
 Tubing shall be joined with carbon steel compression type fittings, with pressure ratings that exceed the pressure rating of the tubing.
 Piping/tubing shall be painted with 1 primer and 2 finish coats to match building interior.
 All steel shall be prepared to an SSPC SP-2 standard.

 All piping/tubing shall be labeled with flow arrows and product labels to meet ANSI requirements.